 It is pretty refreshing to see that Saudi Arabia also has attractions unrelated to desserts.
 There are many natural attractions, such as mountains and springs.

 In contrast, there are also high-end malls if you like shopping.
 Some museums are also present to satisfy your curiosity about Saudi history.

 Al Murabba Palace:

 This palace belongs to the first founding king of Saudi Arabia.
-Along with the rich history of this palace, there are many beautiful gardens out back which one can enjoy.
+Along with the rich history of this palace, there are many beautiful gardens out back that one can enjoy.

 You can also see many items which were the personal belongings of the king.
 Along with that, there are photographs as well, showing the king in his meetings and encounters with different people.

-Moreover, a Rolls Royce is also present and up for display, which was given to the King by Winston Churchill.
+Moreover, a Rolls Royce, which was given to the King by Winston Churchill, is also present and up for display.

 The king’s lift is also there, and many of his speeches are present, so read through them and see what ideas and notions the king supported and believed in at that time.

 These are just the tip of the iceberg.
 Other than these, there are many more places that one should surely visit while traveling to Saudi Arabia.